jake-87/ksm/spec.md

 ### registers

 there are 8 registers: r1 through r8.
-They occupy the reserved memory locations 00 - 07.
+They occupy the reserved memory locations 01 - 08, with 00 being the program counter.

 ### opcodes